Reporting an Absence

 Name of the person calling and your relationship to the student

 Name of the student.
-Please spell the last name.
+Please spell all last names

 Illness or injury

 If a student becomes ill during the school day, they must report to the health room located between the high school and middle school for an early dismissal.
 If they are going to be picked up, you may pick them up at either the high school or middle school entrance.

 Per District guidelines, if your student has tested positive for COVID, they must isolate for 5 days after symptoms began.
 After that, they may return to school if they are symptom free (without medication) for 24 hours.
 It is recommended that they wear a mask for the next 5 days.